 Let’s look at a real-world example.

-AFPA offers online fitness and nutrition certification programs, and claims thousands of customers around the globe.
+AFPA offers online fitness and nutrition certification programs and claims thousands of customers around the globe.
 (Also, AFPA just so happens to be a SmartBug client.)
-Their popular Holistic Nutritionist Certification course has been selling like hotcakes recently, so it is perfect for our example.
+AFPA's popular Holistic Nutritionist Certification course has been selling like hotcakes recently, so it's perfect for our example.

 When someone purchases a product, the AFPA store updates a field in HubSpot called “Last Order Product Name.”
 (AFPA uses BigCommerce, but this concept could apply to any system so long as the purchased product information is passed over to HubSpot.)

 For offline purchases, you could also select the product purchased manually.
-For another example, a product field could be populated by Salesforce when a deal is closed.
+As another example, a product field could be populated by Salesforce when a deal is closed.

 In the automated, post-purchase email, we plan to cross-sell two additional products.